Yusufah9/Yusufah9/README.md

 - 👋 Hi, I’m @Yusufah9
-- 👀 I’m interested in ... writing
+- 👀 I’m interested in ... languages, frameworks and industries
 - 🌱 I’m currently learning ...
 Data Science
 - 💞️ I’m looking to collaborate on ... how to create mobile apps
 - 📫 How to reach me ...via my email